 In 2017… I began working part time at Wordfence, cleaning infected WordPress websites, while still at Award Force full time.
 This was a great peek into the world of malware and the other side of security – rather than just protecting a single application.
 This lead to my WordCamp Brisbane talk in 2018 on my year spent site cleaning.

-Finally, in 2018… I was given the opportunity to go full time at Wordfence (leaving Award Force), and move into role of senior developer.
-It has been an fantastic way to jump in and be exposed to the security industry directly, and is where you find me today.
+In 2018… I was given the opportunity to go full time at Wordfence (leaving Award Force), and move into role of senior developer.
+I’ve spent a lot of time getting to know WordPress development, and we built and launched Wordfence Central, a central tool for managing your Wordfence installations.

 Where did “Valorin” come from?